The Viaduct 100 Mile Trail Run

 animals away from making me their diner.

 I shook hands with one of the race directors (Carl), took a couple of photo’s and quickly made my way over to my motorhome.
 I knew I had to pack up my motorhome quickly because I wouldn't be any shape to do it later.
-Usually I’d have some crew there to do this for me but, I was all alone this time.
+Usually I had a support team with me but for this event I was on my own.

 My finish time: 20 Hours 51 Minutes which was a new PR for me.
 I never felt so good after a race as I did here.
 There's a part of me that wishes I would've ran one more loop just to see if I could do it.
 I plan on returning in 2011.